lfit/releng-docs/docs/infra/nexus.rst

 Nexus
 #####

-Nexus is an antifact repository typically used in Java / Maven projects.
+Nexus is an artifact repository typically used in Java / Maven projects.
 Stores Project artifacts, Javadocs, and Jenkins job logs.

 .. _nexus-file-system: